TanXiao/RSVA11001-Adapter/README.md

     bootfile="uImage"

 Apparently ttyAMA0 refers to a serial port on the SoC.
 Inside the box there is a 5 pin port labeled UART0.
-I have not had a chance to connect to it yet since I don't have a UART adapter.

 Based on these values, U Boot is configured to try and retrieve a file from a TFTP server and boot that.
 Unforunately when it boots, I do not see any requests for 192.168.0.1 coming from the box in a wireshark packet capture with my laptop.
 Perhaps it is the very strange ethernet address setting.
 Also, I think the physmap of the flash is not actually what is being loaded.
-My guess is that somehow this is dead firmware of some sort.
+All that about a UART connection and TFTP looked promising but has not been exploited yet.
+Perhaps this is somehow an unused configuration.

 These lines are the password for the root user in /etc/shadow format